szhang7/szhang7.github.com/_posts/java/2013-04-13-configuring-the-development-environment.md

 ---
 layout: post
 title: "Configuring the Development Environment"
 description: "The purpose of this article is to establish a continuous integrated development environment.
-The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, and SVN."
+The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, Mongodb, and SVN."
 category: java
-tags: [ubuntu, java, jdk, jre, development environment, jenkins, maven, tomcat, mysql, svn]
+tags: [ubuntu, java, jdk, jre, development environment, jenkins, maven, tomcat, mysql,mongodb, svn]
 ---
 {% include JB/setup %}

 The purpose of this article is to establish a continuous integrated development environment.
-The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, and SVN.
+The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, Mongodb, and SVN.

 #  Ubuntu 12.04 LTS